 Photo by: chinnian.

-Before I set off on my adventures around the world I did plenty of research on what other people considered travel essentials and I recall reading a post on one forum by a guy who went to great lengths to mock spark (US version) users – in his view it was the fastest way to spot an inexperienced traveller.
-Consequently, as a virgin backpacker I suffered real paranoia every time I used my spork when I was first on the road.
+Before I set off on my adventures around the world I did plenty of research on what other people considered travel essentials and I recall reading a post on one forum by a guy who went to great lengths to mock spark (US version) users – in his view, it was the fastest way to spot an inexperienced traveller.
+Consequently, as a virgin backpacker, I suffered real paranoia every time I used my spork when I was first on the road.
 However, two years on and I will go so far as to say that I love my spork!
 In fact, when TSA recently assaulted, ahem, checked, my bag, their meat hook hands broke my blessed spork and it sent me into a fit of rage.
 Of course, there is little I can do about it apart from put a replacement spork on my Christmas list.
 From hostels that don’t have cutlery (it does happen) to camping to eating pretty much anywhere on the road, a spork is a very handy item to have.
-Yes, you can try to grab plastic forks or chopsticks as you go, but they are not always available and in any case a spork is reusable, robust (provided the TSA don’t go near it) and multi-function.
+Yes, you can try to grab plastic forks or chopsticks as you go, but they are not always available and in any case, a spork is reusable, robust (provided the TSA don’t go near it) and multi-function.
 To the spork-mocker, it is I who laughs at you as you try to eat your noodles at the bus station with nothing more than your fingers and tongue.

 10. Foot File

-Foot callouses and cracked heals are not a pretty subject (or sight), but if you’re wearing flip-flops (thongs for you Aussies) 90% of your travelling time, your feet are going to feel the strain.
-Hard, dry and ultimately cracked soles can be painful as well as ugly as day to day street dirt has an uncanny talent for locking itself onto your dry skin giving you that homeless look.
+Foot callouses and cracked heels are not a pretty subject (or sight), but if you’re wearing flip-flops (thongs for you Aussies) 90% of your travelling time, your feet are going to feel the strain.
+Hard, dry and ultimately cracked soles can be painful as well as ugly as day-to-day street dirt has an uncanny talent for locking itself onto your dry skin giving you that homeless look.
 Solution: pack a foot file and make it a part of your shower ritual.
 I’m not promising the same effect you’d receive from a $50 pedicure, but it should keep the cracks at bay.

 I bought mine for under $5 up in a pharmacy in South America.
 There are plenty on the market to choose from.
 Ideally what you’re looking for in this travel essential is a file that is small (definitely a theme here), lightweight, plastic handled (wood will not wear as well) and ideally foldable so the course side doesn’t grate stuff in your wash bag.